enso-org/enso/docs/language-server/protocol-project-manager.md

 The project manager component has its own set of errors.
 This section is not a complete specification and will be updated as new errors are added.

+Besides the required `code` and `message` fields, the errors may have a `data` field which can store additional error-specific payload.

 ### `MissingComponentError`

 Signals that a component required to complete the action was missing, but the